ExplainableMachines/group_website/index.md

 ## News

+{% capture news12 %}
+ 5/25 Another two works published at top tier conferences!
+At ICML, happening this year in Seoul, we present how to improve *any* attribution method with a simple augmentation that better reflects the down-stream classification tasks, presented by Nils, and how to *provably certify* the robustness of mechanistic circuits, thereby improving OOD robustness in application, led by Alaa.
+Amazing works by amazing people!
+{% endcapture %}

 {% capture news11 %}
  2/25 Great to see two of our works at ICLR in Rio and one at CVPR as Findings in Denver.
 We discuss how to achieve at the same time robustness *and* Interpretability in *Cave*, led by Nhi, how to discover when concepts are fixed during diffusion and how to exploit this for editing in *PCI*, led by Ada, and how to get CLIP-free, label-free Concept Bottleneck Models, led by Fawaz.
 Fantastic works!
 {% endcapture %}